bendanye/testing-nodejs-backend/README.md

     What this piece of codes does is to import newman module and load environment.json and change the value inside the environment if there is a value set it via process.env.

-    What Collection to run is indicated via the name of the collection and any specific folders (in this case, all the requests in healthcheck and search folder will be run only)
+    What Collection to run is indicated via the name of the collection and any specific folders (in this case, all the requests in healthcheck and search folder will be run only).

+    One possible scenario where you need to specify folders is during CICD such as I want to run all test cases at "staging" environment while I want to run all the test cases that not doing any creating data at "production" environment.

 6. Open terminal and type the command